redecentralize/alternative-internet/README.md

 * [Mailpile](http://www.mailpile.is/) is free software, a web-mail program that you run on your own computer, so your data stays under your control.
 Because it is free software (a.k.a. open source), you can look under the hood and see how it works, or even modify it to make it better suit your particular needs.
 Mailpile is designed for speed and vast amounts of e-mail, it is flexible and themeable and has support for strong encryption built in from the very start.
 * [Matrix](http://matrix.org/) is an open standard for decentralised communication, providing simple HTTP APIs and open source reference implementations for securely distributing and persisting JSON over an open federation of servers.
 You can use Matrix for any project where you need a common data fabric to link together fragmented silos of communication.
 * [Meshtastic](https://www.meshtastic.org) as an open-source extendable mesh communication and location sharing device.
 Based on off-the-shelf $30 modules from various vendors, 8 day battery life.
 Good for skiers, hikers, protestors, finding lost kids, etc...
-* [OTRTalk](https://github.com/mnaamani/otrtalk) Is a command line based chat application, uses BitTorrent P2P DHT Network for peer discovery and OTR (Off the Record) for secure messaging.
 * [PeerLinks](https://peerlinks.io) is a MIT licensed distributed group messaging platform with a focus on building trust networks between people and explicit invites to the channels.
 At the moment there is a [nodejs library](https://github.com/peerlinks/peerlinks), [Desktop Client](https://github.com/peerlinks/peerlinks).
 * [PrivMX WebMail](https://privmx.com) is an alternative private mail system with independent, decentralized PKI and support for end-to-end encrypted web forms.
-* [Quietnet](https://github.com/Katee/quietnet) is a simple chat program using near ultrasonic frequencies.
-It works without Wi-Fi or Bluetooth and cannot be eavesdropped using conventional network capturing methods.
 * [RetroShare](http://retroshare.sourceforge.net/) is an open source, decentralised communication platform.
 It lets you chat and share with friends and family, with a web-of-trust to authenticate peers.
 * [Scramble](https://dcposch.github.io/scramble/) is easy-to-use, open source encrypted email.
 Scramble server has no knowledge of the message contents, since encryption is always performed end-to-end on the clients.
 Public keys are verified using a fedetared trust model based on multiple independent notaries.
 * [Starkit](http://www.starkitsystems.com/) is a private cloud plug-n-play secure email server for private communication allowing you the benefits of secure email as soon as you turn it on.
 Bundled with Web-based interface for anywhere access.
 Apart from a Secure Mail Server You can use Starkit as your Secure Private Cloud storage to save important documents, photos and videos and access your stuff from anywhere.
 Requires zero maintenance.